ervandra/ciayo-rewards-new/README.md

-# ciayo-rewards-new
+# CIAYO Rewards V2

-CIAYO Rewards v2, using nextjs
+CIAYO Rewards, but with SSR